Tahmidaa/Islamgram.github.io/README.md

 Users should not be able to see the ‘edit profile’ button, ‘add a new post’ button, and both ‘delete’ buttons on other users' profiles.
 So for that, we used policy and it is a very simple way to restrict what a user can/cannot do with a particular resource.
 Policies are associated with a specific model and in our project, we have created a policy for the Profile model.
 This policy file has functions for all actions and we just had to return true or false.
 In our case, we just used the update function and then used the same idea with other buttons to hide them.
 It determines who can update the profile.
 The user_id of the user needs to match the profile user_id to be able to update a profile.
 So, the user who has owned the profile can only see these operations.

+ # Relationships
+ - One to one
+ - One to many
+ - Many to many

  # CLI used in our project

 - PHP ARTISAN MAKE: AUTH